maithili-k/griddocs/source/Pages/Practices/projectmine/mine-ui.rst

    $ls /projectmine-nfs/
    Disk/   illumina_upload/  Tape/   upload/

-However, to transfer the data to and from the grid storage and run the analysis, please note that you *have* to use the storage clients.
+However, to transfer the data to and from the grid storage and run the analysis, please note that you **have** to use the storage clients.
 So commands such as:

 .. code-block:: console

    $cp test /projectmine-nfs/
    cp: cannot create regular file `/projectmine-nfs/test': Read-only file system

 will fail.
-You can find the information on interacting with grid here http://doc.grid.surfsara.nl/en/latest/index.html
+You can find the information on interacting with grid here http://doc.grid.surfsara.nl/en/latest/index.html.
+Tips specific to Project_MinE can be found here https://bitbucket.org/JokevanVugt/projectmine_surfsaragrid_example_script

 2. Additional /scratch space: For the users who wish to upload data to the project but do not have access to a certificate can upload the data to /scratch.
 The Project_Mine data managers will co-ordinate with those users and transfer the data to the grid storage which can then be accessed via the NFS mount.
 Please note that the data on /scratch space cannot be directly used for analysis, but needs to be uploaded to the grid storage first.